avd2131/nonogen/README.md

 C --> GRID_SPECIFIER C | ε

 D --> STRING | INTEGER

+### Code Generation
+This stage processes the AST from the syntactic analysis phase and outputs another high level language that will be run on some target platform.
+TODO:
+    * process AST generated and output Python code
+    * develop pipeline that further executes generated code to produce required output for program

 ## Executing Compiler
 Use the shell script compile.sh to execute the compiler.
 Please make sure the system has Python3.